tobidada001/keep-it-simple-blog/README.md

 * django-ckeditor
 * Pillow

-First make sure you make migratioins and migrate the tables to the sqlite database, and then create your SUPERUSER from your command line.
+First make sure you make migrations and migrate the tables to the sqlite database, and then create your SUPERUSER from your command line.
 That way, you'll be able to add post to the blog as an Admin.